robertrypula/AudioNetwork/page/dsp-in-javascript/discrete-fourier-transform-in-a-nutshell.md

 speed was increasing and in late 90s it ended up at 56 kbit/sek.

 Web Audio API allows us to generate and receive sound in JavaScript.
 We could use it to create application that acts like a modem.
 Air in our room would be our noisy telephone line.
-Our goals is to send and receive binary data even there is loud in the room (white noise, music playing, conversation between people).
-To deal with noise we need to involve some Digital Signal Processing.
-In order to have full picture what is going on first we need to learn a bit about Discrete Fourier Transform.
+Our goal is to send and receive binary data even there is loud in the room (white noise, music playing, conversation between people).
+What about the speed?
+Well, it could be even 8 bit/s as long as we do it on our own from scratch.
+Speeds around 64 bit/s will allows to send phone number or URL between two machines without using any communicator or email.
+We could create simple chat that doesn't require any Internet connection.

+To create such application we need to involve Digital Signal Processing.
+It means that first thing that is worth doing is to learn a bit about Discrete Fourier Transform.

 ### Introduction to DFT

 Have you ever wondered how all of modern wireless digital devices could work on the same time without interfering?
 For example we could use WiFi network (2.4GHz), LTE mobile phone (2100 MHz) and watch DVB-T TV (~500MHz) in parallel.
 One of the answer is that they use different frequencies of electromagnetic waves.
 When we need to deal with frequencies Fourier Transform will help us.
-To be more precise - when we need to deal with sampled signal, Discrete Fourier Transform will help us.
+To be more precise - when we need to deal with digital signal, Discrete Fourier Transform will help us.
 But what it actually does?
 It changes signal represented in `time domain` into `frequency domain`.
 In other words it is decomposing signal that varies over time into the frequencies that make it.
 That allows us for example to tune/pick only specific range of frequencies from full spectrum.